MischaPanch/unpatterns/protocol_decorator.md

 With python, types are ignored by the interpreter anyway.
-So if we want to express that `AWrapper` has the same interface as `A`, why not do it at runtime only?
+So if we want to express that `AWrapper` has the same interface as `A`, why not do it at type-checking time only and "remove" the inheritance at runtime?
 In fact, it can be done:

 ```python